ComNets-Bremen/MobilityModelCheck/README.md

 7. Select the MobilityModelCheck folder (the top most folder of the OPSLite project) and run using - `Run -> Run As -> OMNeT++ Simulation`

-8. Use the generated log to compute statistics - a separater parser has to be written to extract whatever statistics required (such as number of contacts, contact durations, etc.)
+8. Use the generated statistics and log entries to compute statistics - a separater parser maybe required to parse the log file to extract required stats (such as number of contacts, contact durations, etc.)

+## Statistics Generated

+The models generate the following statistics using OMNeT++ statistics mechanism.

+1. Contacts Made - The number of contacts made  by every node.

+2. Contact Durations - The duration of a contact after the contact ends, of every node.

+3. Neighbourhood Sizes - the number of neighbours in wireless range of every node, every second.

+## Log Entries

+The generated log contains the following information.
+These can be parsed to obtain statistics.

+1. Start of a contact - `xxxx says: Contact with yyyy started at nnnn seconds`
+   a. xxxx - node name
+   b. yyyy - contacted node name
+   c. nnnn - seconds

+2. End of a contact - `xxxx says: Contact with yyyy ended at nnnn seconds - Contact duration was dddd seconds`
+   a. xxxx - node name
+   b. yyyy - contacted node name
+   c. nnnn - seconds
+   d. dddd - seconds

+3. The tags ANS (accumulated neighbourhood size) and TNRT (total neighbourhood reporting times) - `ssss xxxx ANS pppp TNRT rrrr`
+   a. ssss - simulation time
+   b. xxxx - node name
+   c. pppp - accumulated neighbourhood size
+   d. rrrr - total neighbourhood reporting times

+4. The tags ACD (accumulated contact durations) and TNC (total number of contacts up to now) - `ssss xxxx ACD bbbb TNC cccc`
+   a. ssss - simulation time
+   b. xxxx - node name
+   c. bbbb - accumulated contact durations
+   d. cccc - total number of contacts up to now

 ## Questions or Comments